hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 We want to identify  _**cell types which are present in all samples/conditions/modalities**_ within our dataset, and therefore would like to observe a representation of cells from both samples/conditions/modalities in every cluster.
 This will enable more interpretable results downstream (i.e. DE analysis, ligand-receptor analysis, differential abundance analysis...).

+## Approaches for integration
 To integrate, we will use the shared highly variable genes (identified using SCTransform) from each group, then, we will "integrate" or "harmonize" the groups to overlay cells that are similar or have a "common set of biological features" between groups.
-Integration is a powerful method that uses these shared sources of greatest variation to identify shared subpopulations across conditions or datasets [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
+Integration is a powerful method that **uses these shared sources of greatest variation to identify shared subpopulations across conditions or datasets** [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
 The goal of integration is to ensure that the cell types of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. macrophages in one sample align with macrophages in the other samples).

+### Canonical Correlation Analysis (CCA)
+CCA is a form of PCA, in that it identifies the greatest sources of variation in the data, but only if it is shared or conserved across the conditions/groups (using the 3000 most variant genes from each sample).
+The shared highly variable genes are used to identify anchors or mutual nearest neighbors (MNNs) across datasets and incorrect anchors are filtered out.
+The anchors and corresponding scores are used to transform the cell expression values, allowing for the integration of the conditions/datasets.

+### Harmony
+Harmony was devleoped in 2019, and is an example of a tool that can work with complex integration tasks (integrating across multiple covariates).
+Instead of using CCA, Harmony applies a transformation to the principal component (PCs) values, using all available PCs, e.g. as pre-computed within the Seurat workflow.
+In this space of transformed PCs, Harmony uses k-means clustering to delineate clusters, seeking to define clusters with maximum "diversity".

-Different types of methods for integration exist....after we finished, we would visualize the aligned data in a UMAP to ensure proper alignment across our samples.
+For this dataset, we applied CCA integration.
+To **evaluate the effect of integration**, we can visualize the aligned data in a UMAP to ensure we now have proper alignment across our samples.

 ```r
 # Plot UMAP